 I have been so excited to try the craft for this month’s Pinterest Challenge!
 Back in August I saw this pin for Haunted Thrift Store Figurines and couldn’t stop laughing.
 It’s a simple idea and they’re crazy easy to make, but that just makes them even more appealing to me.
-For my Creepy DIY Halloween Figurines, I went to Goodwill and tried to find the cutest, sweetest looking figurines they had.
-To me, the more innocent looking the figure, the funnier it is when they get “demonized.”
-It was also fun painting them with the glossy black spray paint.
+For my Creepy DIY Halloween Figurines, I went to Goodwill and tried to find the cutest, sweetest-looking figurines they had.
+To me, the more innocent-looking the figure, the funnier it is when they get “demonized.”
+It was also fun painting them with glossy black spray paint.
 Those red eyes, though…

 This post contains affiliate links, which means we receive compensation if you click on product or brand links and purchase anything.
 For more information, see our Disclosure Policy.

 Creepy DIY Halloween Figurines Steps

 1: Clean off the figurines and remove any price stickers.